 To request a fee waiver, please contact Beth Steele Radisek, CIFF’s Special Programs Director, at email@example.com.

 CIFF will not honor any requests for submission-fee refunds.
-Refunds will not be issued to any Applicant for any submission, regardless of selection for CIFF45, for any reason, including changes to CIFF45’s dates, venues, or format that CIFF may announce at any time.
+Refunds will not be issued to any Applicant for any submission, regardless of selection for CIFF46, for any reason, including changes to CIFF46’s dates, venues, or format that CIFF may announce at any time.

 Selection and Exhibition

-Participants’ films must be available for secure online streaming at CIFF45 as a .mp4 or another CIFF-approved digital file.
-DCP, 35MM, BLU-RAY, AND DVD ARE NOT ACCEPTABLE FORMATS FOR CIFF45 EXHIBITION.
+Participants’ films must be available for theatrical screenings as a DCP or Apple ProRes 422 .mov file.
+For all films that will be participating in the online component of the festival, films must also be available as as a .mp4 or another CIFF-approved digital file.
+35MM, BLU-RAY, AND DVD ARE NOT ACCEPTABLE FORMATS FOR CIFF46 EXHIBITION.

 Warranties and License

-All Applicants and Participants warrant that they own the copyright to the film that they have submitted for CIFF45 consideration.
-Applicants and Participants further warrant that they have secured all necessary rights and clearances to exhibit their film during CIFF45; are authorized to accept these Filmmaker Terms and Conditions; and are authorized to grant CIFF a license to exhibit the film during the Festival.
-Participants hereby grant CIFF a non-exclusive license to exhibit their film during CIFF45.
+All Applicants and Participants warrant that they own the copyright to the film that they have submitted for CIFF46 consideration.
+Applicants and Participants further warrant that they have secured all necessary rights and clearances to exhibit their film during CIFF46; are authorized to accept these Filmmaker Terms and Conditions; and are authorized to grant CIFF a license to exhibit the film during the Festival.
+Participants hereby grant CIFF a non-exclusive license to exhibit their film during CIFF46.

 Choice of Law